bernatGene/texts/diorama.md

 I lay in a weird position, slightly macabre.
 I haven't heard a car in the street for a while.

-And I have that feeling,
-that diorama effect
-as if it was all scenography.
 A silent theatre play with no audience,
 wax figurines in the museum,
 The nativity scene in the church
 of my old school.
-A dollhouse inside a wardrobe.
+Scenography lights inside a bar.

 When I rented the apartment it was empty,
 and I will need to empty it when I leave.